 The MSc in Chemistry program generally allows students to focus on a particular kind or topic of chemistry.
 The subjects addressed in this course include macromolecules, nuclear and radioactivity, analytical chemistry, organic chemistry, inorganic chemistry, and computational chemistry.

 Doctoral Courses after BSc Chemistry

 Doctoral programs in Chemistry equip students for research and teaching jobs in the Biological, Basic, Medicinal, Energy, Physical, Environmental, and Material Sciences.
-You can also look at opportunities in numerous modern subdisciplines of Chemistry as well as related disciplines such as Engineering Chemistry and Medicinal Chemistry, among others.
+You can also look at opportunities in numerous modern subdisciplines of Chemistry and related disciplines, such as Engineering Chemistry and Medicinal Chemistry.
 These programs last between three and four years.
-The following is a list of significant PhD programs in Chemistry that seek to build analytical skills in order to conduct novel and innovative research funding in this scientific subject.
+The following is a list of significant PhD programs in Chemistry that seek to build analytical skills to conduct novel and innovative research funding in this scientific subject.

 - PhD in Chemistry

-PhD in Chemistry is a doctorate degree in one of the fields of science that takes 3-6 years to complete.
+PhD in Chemistry is a doctorate in one of the fields of science that take 3-6 years to complete.
 It is a comprehensive academic study and research that culminates in the presentation of an educational thesis on the subject of your research.
-Furthermore, a huge number of novel research initiatives have been implemented in recent years, such as the interaction of Chemicals with Biological and Medical Science, Sustainable Energy, Catalysis, and many others.
+Furthermore, many novel research initiatives have been implemented recently, such as interacting Chemicals with Biological and Medical Science, Sustainable Energy, Catalysis, and many others.